B38 (New York City bus): Bus service

-Prior to January 2019, the B38 Local was based out of the Grand Avenue Depot while the B38 Limited was based out of the Fresh Pond Depot.
-On weekends, buses from both depots were utilized.
-On January 6, 2019, the B38 was fully assigned to the Grand Avenue Depot since the route was planned to be converted to using articulated buses.
-In July 2019, the MTA announced plans to convert the route to use articulated buses.
+Prior to January 2019, the B38 local was based out of the Grand Avenue Depot while the B38 Limited was based out of the Fresh Pond Depot.
+On weekends, buses from both depots were utilized on the local route.
+On January 6, 2019, the B38 became fully assigned to the Grand Avenue Depot since the route was planned to be converted to using articulated buses, which was announced by the MTA in July 2019.
 Consistent with the conversions of other bus routes, the frequency of service was decreased by 1 to 3 minutes on weekdays, and by 2 to 3 minutes on weekends, as each articulated bus can fit 115 passengers, compared to the 85 riders that can fit onto a standard 40 feet-long bus.
 In order to accommodate the longer articulated bus stops, four bus stops in Brooklyn and five stops along Seneca Avenue in Queens were discontinued during the week of August 12–16, 2019.
 In addition, 14 bus stops were adjusted.
 The route started using articulated buses on September 1, 2019.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, all B38 buses would operate to Catalpa Avenue at all times, and the Metropolitan Avenue/Linden Hill Cemetery branch would be discontinued.
 Closely-spaced stops would be removed.
 The B38 Limited would also be discontinued because the increased stop spacing would make it redundant.